jw-12138/cwgi-docs/src/pages/github-app.md

    You can use mine if you want to: https://cwgi.jw1.dev/callback

-   If you want to use your own Callback URL, you can read the [next guide](/server-side) later to set up a Cloudflare Worker which will enable 2 more abilities (markdown rendering & API proxy).
+   If you want to use your own Callback URL, the [next guide](/server-side) will show you how to configure a back-end to handle this callback.

 4. **Expire user authorization tokens**